alexkurowski/nabookov/README.md

 A platform/market place for writers to sell their work as it is being written.
 "Patreon" or "Early Access" for writers.

+Nabookov is better than anything on the market, because it aims to improve on reading and writing experience, and keep clutter away.
+Improved design and ability to buy books directly from authors is what sets nabookov.com apart from the similar platforms.

 ## Repository notes